 How to see the performance of search terms

-- Click the Search term and landing page drop-down menu in the top right corner of the table.
+- Click the Search term and landing page drop-down menu in the top right-hand corner of the table.

 - Click Search terms.